CourtHive/tods-competition-factory/documentation/docs/apis/competition-engine-api.md

   scheduleDates, // optional array of dates to schedule periodLength = 30, // optional - size of scheduling blocks

-  checkPotentialConflicts, // boolean - defaults to true - consider individual requests when matchUp participants are "potential"
+  checkPotentialRequestConflicts, // boolean - defaults to true - consider individual requests when matchUp participants are "potential"
 });

 const {